Juan Fernando Quintero: 2013–14 season

 Quintero scored his third goal of the season against Belenenses, coming on as a half time substitute and setting up several opportunities for teammate and fellow countryman Jackson Martínez, but eventually it would be Quintero who decided the game with the only goal in a 1–0 victory.
-Teammate Líca provided a low cross which was parried out by Belenenses goalkeeper Matt Jones, and Quintero came in for the rebound, driving a low shot underneath Matt Jones and in the back of the net.

 Quintero made his first 90-minute appearance for Porto on 6 April 2014, in a home match against Académica.
 He provided somewhat of an assist, again for Jackson Martinez, when he was fouled in the box in the 38th minute, which resulted in a converted Jackson Martínez penalty.
 Quintero then scored his fourth goal of the season a week later, in the 91st minute in a 3–1 victory over S.C.
 Braga, after a counterattack which he started.

 On 21 April, Quintero came on as a second-half substitute against fellow northerners Rio Ave and made a significant impact to the match.
 He was involved in all three of the goals, but only got one direct assist.
 A chipped through ball to Jackson Martinez resulted in him being brought down for a penalty, which Martínez scored.
-Next, another chipped through ball to Héctor Herrera resulted in a headed goal.
-The third goal of the game came from FC Porto right back Danilo, who scored a deflected free kick after Quintero had been fouled just outside the box.
+Next, he assisted Héctor Herrera's header with a chipped through ball.
+The third goal of the game came from Porto right back Danilo, who scored a deflected free kick after Quintero had been fouled just outside the box.

 2014–15 season

-Quintero missed Porto's first league game of the season due to a death in the family, but returned to the Porto squad for the next league match versus Paços de Ferreira.
-Coming on for the injured Cristian Tello, he provided the assist, yet again for fellow Colombian Jackson Martínez, for the only goal in a 1–0 victory for Porto.
+Quintero missed Porto's first league game of the season due to a death in his family, but returned to the Porto squad for the next league match versus Paços de Ferreira.
+Coming on for the injured Cristian Tello, he provided an assist, yet again for fellow Colombian Jackson Martínez, for the only goal in a 1–0 victory for Porto.

 Quintero scored his first goal of the season against F.C.
-Arouca from long distance, Porto ended up winning 0-5.
+Arouca from long distance, Porto ended up winning 0–5.

 On 16 December 2014, Porto purchased the remaining 50% economic rights of Quintero from Pescara for €4.5 million, giving them complete ownership of him.